gaolinorange/Ausdt_stamp/README.md

 	```

 ## Usage
 This section is focused on and illustrates how to run the provided code and reproduce the representative result step by step.
+First， you must activate the virtual environment by the following command.

+	source ~/venv_vcgan/bin/activate

 + If you need to run the code and train the whole network, please type the follow commands.

 		python code/train.py --A finger --B pants